hrmsk66/terraformify/README.md

 terraformify service <service-id>
 ```

-**Note:** The generated main.tf may contain sensitive information such as API keys for logging endpoints; before committing to Git, replace them with variables so that the configuration file does not contain such information.
+**Note:** The tool replaces sensitive values in `main.tf` with variables and stores the values in `terraform.tfvars`, but only those marked as **Sensitive** in the Fastly Terraform provider’s schema.
+If your configuration contains other sensitive information, be sure to replace them as well before committing the files to the version control system.

 ### Interactive mode